steph-xue/Cuisinable/README.md

   * Spanish
   * Thai
   * Vietnamese
+* Discover new cuisines from around the world based on your intolerences and dietary restrictions:
+  * View a detailed summary of the dish
+  * Breakdown of the ingredients
+  * Instructions on how to prepare the dish
+* A ‘change cuisine’ button allows users to easily restart the recipe search process, updating their cuisine and intolerance preferences for a fresh set of recipes.

-Cuisinable is built using:
+## Cuisinable is built using:
  * Front-end: React.js, JavaScript, HTML, CSS, and Bootstrap for a responsive and visually appealing user interface.
  * Back-end: Node.js and Express.js to manage server requests and API integration.
  * API: The Spoonacular API, which provides a comprehensive database of recipes that Cuisinable filters to match user specifications.

-Some of the technical challenges and achievements of our project include:
+## Some of the technical challenges and achievements of our project include:
  * Connecting front-end to back-end and establishing seamless communication between the components for smooth functionality.
  * API Data Management: Learning to filter and retrieve specific data from the Spoonacular API to ensure only allergy and intolerance-safe recipes are displayed.
  * Server Configuration: Determining appropriate server ports and navigating Git branches for effective collaboration.
  * Prototyping and designing a user-friendly interface for an intuitive user experience.

-To enhance the Cuisinable experience, we envision the following:
+##  To enhance the Cuisinable experience, we envision the following:
  * User profiles which allow users to save their dietary preferences and favorite recipes.
  * An expanded recipe database to integrate a larger variety of recipes for more culinary choices.
  * A search function that enables keyword searches for specific dishes or ingredients.